What do James Bond, a revolving restaurant, and the Swiss Alps have in common? The Schilthorn of course!

 …If Bond were here, he wouldn’t even need a Thrill Walk.
 He’d just climb across the entire cliff! 😀

 The Schilthorn is just one of many great things you can enjoy while visiting the Jungfrau Region.
-So if you’re searching for more things to do near the Schilthorn, we made this guide to help you enjoy the perfect day in and around Mürren.
+So if you’re searching for more things to do near the Schilthorn, we made this guide and this guide to help you enjoy the perfect day in and around Mürren and the entire Jungfrau region.
 And the Schilthorn is just the first stop of the 12+ places we share with you.